SJakubinek/ZX-81-BASIC-Programs/README.md

 Usually you had to guess the number the computer picked.
 I made it the opposite way.
 Yes, you can cheat.
 But why you should cheat?!

 ## timer
 This small timer uses frames to calculate the time a program, loop or whatever needed to be executed.
 It's not that accurate as it uses the frames for refreshing the TV.
 The timer I created is for Germany as it uses 50Hz instead of the 60Hz used in the USA.
-Also to keep in mind is that the frames are decreased.
+Also keep in mind that the frames are decreased.
 So sometimes you end up with a negative number, when it starts again after 65535.
 Created in 08/2024 for fun

 ## primzahlen
 This is just the sieve of Eratosthenes.
-Nothing speacial.
+Nothing special.
 The variable N can't be higher than 2851 on a machine with 16kB RAM.
 Created in 08/2024 for fun

 # How to use